DEmodoriGatsuO/DEmodoriGatsuO/README.md

 </div>

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"> Hi!
 This is De'modori Gatsuo!!
-**From HR: Microsoft MVP for Business Applications | Consultant**
+**Demodori Gatsuo transitioned from an HR role to a consultant, where he now promotes business process improvement and works as a DX manager in back-office operations.
+As a Microsoft MVP for Business Applications**
+Consultant, I'm proficient in the following technologies:

-- Power Apps / Power Automate / SharePoint
+- **Power Platform:** Power Apps / Power Automate / SharePoint
 - Python - Leader of the Gatsuo Juku
+- **Programming:** Excel VBA, Google Apps Script, Python
+- **RPA:** WinAutomation – Power Automate for desktop

 Parent of twins who loves an IPA called "Ao-Oni" from India.
 And i love Power Apps💞️